 However, while it might have been possible to get the 'Labour Establishment' behind these austerity measures, the antagonism of Jewish workers to another round of belt-tightening threatened to break out of the constraints of Histadrut recuperation.
 In the face of mounting wildcat strikes, the Histadrut called a general strike that forced the government to allow a limited wage 'catch up' before the wage-price freeze, but this did little to mitigate the 20% cut in real wages and the sharp rise in unemployment that had resulted from Peres' first round of austerity measures.
 The draconian policies of the Likud-Labour government eventually saved Israel from hyperinflation.
 By 1986 the inflation rate had fallen to a respectable 20%.
 However, in resolving the inflationary crisis Peres had seriously undermined the Labour Zionist settlement.
 While real wages slowly began to recover after 1986, unemployment had soared to levels that had not been seen since the slump of the early 1960s and remained high throughout the 1980s and early 1990s.
 Continued austerity measures through the 1980s saw further cuts in the welfare budget and the erosion of social guarantees.
 These were imposed on the Jewish working class, with the help of the Histadrut.
-Politicians from both main parties now began to embrace 'neo-liberal' policies, although actual progress towards deregulation and the privatisation of national industries was slow at first, due in part to the resistance of the Histadrut, which owned many of the main state conglomerates.
-However, unemployment, casualisation, and flexible working practices were to become a reality for increasing sections of the Israeli working class.
+Politicians from both main parties now began to embrace 'neo-liberal' policies, although actual progress towards deregulation and the privatization of national industries was slow at first, due in part to the resistance of the Histadrut, which owned many of the main state conglomerates.
+However, unemployment, casualization, and flexible working practices were to become a reality for increasing sections of the Israeli working class.

 With the dismantling of the more social aspects of Labour Zionism following the inflationary crisis of early 1980s, the policy of establishing settlements in the occupied territories has become an increasingly important element in binding the Jewish working class to the Zionist state.
-Indeed, as Likud has recognised, the settlers have provided popular support for the long term strategy of establishing a greater Israel which sections of the Israeli bourgeoisie see as the means of breaking out of the chronic stagnation of the Israeli economy since the late 1970s.
+Indeed, as Likud has recognized, the settlers have provided popular support for the long term strategy of establishing a greater Israel which sections of the Israeli bourgeoisie see as the means of breaking out of the chronic stagnation of the Israeli economy since the late 1970s.
 To a certain extent the settlements have shifted the political burden of the occupation away from the government, particularly if it is Labour.
 Israel's reluctance to make concessions to the Palestinians could be blamed on the intransigence and 'extremism' of the settlers, who were compelled to identify with the imperatives of security far more than the most 'hawkish' government.

 On the other hand, the acceleration of settlement building represents a minor compromise with the sections of the Israeli bourgeoisie, who advocated de jure annexation of the occupied territories.
-Because the crisis could only be resolved by dismantling the social wage aspects of the Labour Zionist settlement, the settlements became both a form of social compensation for poor Jews, and a form of de facto annexation, to realise the dream of a greater Israel by other means.
+Because the crisis could only be resolved by dismantling the social wage aspects of the Labour Zionist settlement, the settlements became both a form of social compensation for poor Jews, and a form of de facto annexation, to realize the dream of a greater Israel by other means.
 However, Israel is still not free of its dependence on US aid, and so must curb its expansionist excesses.

 The opposition to settlement building by many of the Israeli middle classes who supported Peace Now compounded the problems of the Israeli bourgeoisie.
 The occupation of Gaza and the West Bank has had a vital role in the class compromise in Israel since 1967.
 Through the subordination of Palestinian workers, combined with the benefits of US aid, working class Jews were able to command higher wages than their Palestinian neighbours, and to avoid the most menial jobs.
-Because of the occupation of the land, working class Jews, who could not afford to live in urban areas, were able to get subsidised housing (built by cheap Palestinian labour).
+Because of the occupation of the land, working class Jews, who could not afford to live in urban areas, were able to get subsidized housing (built by cheap Palestinian labour).
 So working class Jews were dumped in what was in effect a security buffer zone in the occupied territories.

 These measures were vital in reducing Jewish proletarian militancy, but they led directly to resistance by the liberal middle classes and, more significantly, by the Palestinians.
 The ongoing problem for the Israeli bourgeoisie was how to maintain their compromise with the Jewish working class without provoking the Palestinians too far.
 With the dense Palestinian population crammed into an ever more cramped space by the encroachment of settlements on which many of them were compelled to work, the early 1970s had seen rebellions in the refugee camps of Gaza, which had been crushed (literally) by Sharon's tanks.
 Since then, Gaza had been relatively quiet.
 But for how long?
 The Israeli bourgeoisie was able to grant concessions to Jewish workers, but it only had recourse to repression as a means of pacifying the Palestinians.
 Any concessions to the Palestinians were likely to undermine the Labour Zionist settlement.